 In both cases, you can drag items displayed on the main screen into the Control Strip and then drag items left or right on the OLED strip as needed.

 To change touch buttons in apps, click "View" on the menu bar followed by "Customize Touch Bar."
 Users can then rearrange, remove, or add buttons within the app.

 If users need to keep the function keys for specific apps, click the Apple icon followed by "System Preferences" on the drop-down menu, or click the "System Preferences" icon on the Dock.
 Select "Keyboard" and then the "Shortcuts" tab.
 Choose "Function Keys" listed on the left and then add the apps listed on the right using the "+" symbol.

 Finally, to have MacOS read related touch-based commands aloud, hold the Command key while pressing the Touch ID / Power button three times.
 This toggles on the VoiceOver function.

 While composing a message, suggested words and emojis will appear on the OLED strip.
 Tap them to enter those words into the message body.
 To quickly change the text format, select it on the main screen, and then tap the formatting options on the OLED strip.

 When listening to music, playback controls appear on the OLED strip.
-Users can drag a vertical line to scrub through a song, and use standard functions like Play/Pause, Back to restart the song, and Next Track to skip to the next one in line.
-Similar features are provided for video in the Apple TV app.
+Users can drag horizontally on a line marker to scrub through a song, use standard functions like Play/Pause, Back to restart the song, and press Next Track to skip to the next one.
+It offers similar features for video in the Apple TV app.